metaplex-foundation/developer-hub/src/pages/core/guides/javascript/web2-typescript-staking-example.md

     );
 ```

-3. **Check Staking Attributes Value**
-If the asset has the staking attribute, check if the asset is already staked and if not we need to update the `staked` key with the current timeStamp as string:
+If it does, check if the asset is already staked and update the `staked` key with the current timeStamp as string:

 ```typescript
 if (isInitialized) {
     const stakedAttribute = assetAttribute.find(
         (attr) => attr.key === "staked"
     );

     if (stakedAttribute && stakedAttribute.value !== "0") {
         throw new Error("Asset is already staked");